waku-org/docs.waku.org/docs/guides/nwaku/build-source.md

 ## Prerequisites

-To build `nwaku`, you need the standard developer tools, including a C compiler, GNU Make, Bash, Git, and PostgreSQL client library.
+To build `nwaku`, you need the standard developer tools, including a C compiler, GNU Make, Bash, Git, Rustup and PostgreSQL client library.

 ```mdx-code-block
 import Tabs from '@theme/Tabs';